parttimenerd/asgct2-demo/README.md

 I propose to

 1. Replace duplicated stack walking code with unified API
-2. Create a new version of AsyncGetCallTrace, tentatively called "AsyncGetCallTrace2", with more information on frames using the unified API
+2. Create a new version of AsyncGetCallTrace, tentatively called "AsyncGetCallTrace2", with more information on more frames using the unified API

 Skip to the [Demo section](#demo) if you want to see a prototype of this proposal in action.